-SEC.
-2. AGE DISCRIMINATION
+Sec.
+2. Age Discrimination

-The prohibition against discrimination on the basis of age applies only to discrimination against an individual 40 years of age or older.
+The prohibition against discrimination on the basis of age applies only to discrimination against an individuals 40 years of age or older.
+Texas Labor Code 21.101; 29 U.S.C.
+623(d) et seq.

-29 U.S.C.
-631; Labor Code 21.101.

 RMA may take an employment action on the basis of age pursuant to a bona fide seniority system or a bona fide employee benefit plan.
 However, a bona fide employee benefit plan shall not excuse the failure to hire any individual and no such benefit plan shall require or permit the involuntary retirement of any individual because of age.
 29 U.S.C.
-623(f); Labor Code 21.102.
+623(f); Texas Labor Code 21.102.

-SEC.
-3. SEX DISCRIMINATION
+Sec.
+3. Sex Discrimination

-a.
-Gender Stereotypes
+a) Gender Stereotypes

-RMA may not evaluate employees by assuming or insisting that they match the stereotype associated with their group.
+RMA may not evaluate employees by assuming or insisting that they match the stereotype associated with their gender.
 Price Waterhouse v.
 Hopkins, 490 U.S. 228 (1989).

-b.
-Pregnancy
+b) Pregnancy

-RMA shall treat women affected by pregnancy, childbirth, or related medical conditions the same for all employment-related purposes, including receipt of benefits under fringe benefit programs.
+Women who are pregnant, who give birth or who have medical complications from pregnancy or childbirth shall be treated by RMA the same as other employees for all employment-related purposes, including receipt of benefits under fringe benefit programs.
 42 U.S.C.
-2000e(k); 42 U.S.C.
-Ch.
-21G (Pregnant Worker Fairness Act); 29 CFR 1604.10; Labor Code 21.106.
+2000e(k); 29 C.F.R.
+1604.10; Texas Labor Code 21.106.

-c.
-Equal Pay
+c) Equal Pay

-RMA may not pay an employee at a rate less than the rate paid to employees of the opposite sex for equal work on jobs the performance of which require equal skill, effort, or responsibility and which are performed under similar working conditions.
-This rule does not apply if the payment is pursuant to a seniority system, a merit system, a system that measures earnings by quantity or quality of production, or a differential based on any other factor other than sex.
+RMA will not pay an employee at a rate less than the rate paid to employees of the opposite sex for equal work on jobs the performance of which require equal skill, effort, or responsibility and which are performed under similar working conditions.
 29 U.S.C.
-206(d)(Equal Pay Act); 34 CFR 106.54 (Title IX).

-SEC.
-4. RELIGIOUS DISCRIMINATION
+206(d); 34 C.F.R.
+106.54.

+Sec.
+4. Religious Discrimination

 The prohibition against discrimination on the basis of religion includes all aspects of religious observances and practice, as well as religious belief, unless RMA demonstrates that it is unable to reasonably accommodate an employee's or prospective employee's religious observance or practice without undue hardship to RMA's business.
-"Undue hardship" means more than a de minimus (minimal) cost.
+"Undue hardship" means more than a de minimis (minimal) cost.
 42 U.S.C.
-2000e(j); 29 CFR 1605.2; Labor Code 21.108.
+2000e(j); 29 C.F.R.
+1605.2; Texas Labor Code 21.108.

 RMA may not substantially burden an employee's free exercise of religion, unless the burden is in furtherance of a compelling governmental interest and is the least restrictive means of furthering that interest.
+Tex.
 Civ.
 Prac. & Rem.
 Code 110.003.

-SEC.
-5. DISABILITY DISCRIMINATION
+Sec.
+5. Disability Discrimination